Chirag-ahir/JAVA-All-Basic/README.md

 Hiding internal details and showing functionality to the user is known as abstraction.
 For example phone call, we don't know the internal processing.

+What is Abstract class <br>
+An abstract class in Java is a class that can't be instantiated.
+Any abstract class can have both abstract as well as non-abstract methods.

 What is Abstract method ?<br>
-A method which is declared as abstract and does not have implementation is known as an abstract method.
+A method in Java that only has the declaration and not implementation is known as an abstract method.
+Also, an abstract method name is followed by the abstract keyword.

-What is Abstract class <br>
-An abstract class is a template definition to methods and variables of a class that contains one or more abstracted methods.

 >What is Encapsulation ? <br>